Plan9-Archive/plan9ants/doc/vultr2.md

 	. $home/lib/profile
 	webfs

-And see that changes you made since the initial setup (such as the installation of go, above) are now present in your backup fossil.
+And see that changes you made since the initial setup are now present in your backup fossil.